tcerini/meet/README.md

 - Then the detailed information about the event should be displayed

 Scenario 3: User can collapse an event to hide its details.
-- Give the user has expanded an event to view its details
+- Given the user has expanded an event to view its details
 - When the user clicks on the "Hide Details" button of the event
 - Then the event details should be hidden again

 **Feature 3: Specify Number of Events:** As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.

-Scenario 1: When a user hasn't set a number of events to display, show all events
+Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
-- Given user hasn't filtered events by a city
+- Given the user is on the home page of events
-- When the user is on the home page of events
+- When the user hasn't specified the number of events to display
-- Then a total number of events should be shown
+- Then 32 events should be shown by default

-Scenario 2: When a user has set number of events to display
+Scenario 2: User can change the number of events displayed.
 - Given the user is on the home page of events
-- When the user sets a number in the number of events text box
+- When the user changes or sets the number of events to display
-- Then the user should see a that number of events in the list
+- Then the user should that number of events displayed

 **Feature 4: Use the App When Offline:** As a user, I would like to be able to use the app when offline so that I can see the events I viewed the last time I was online.

-Scenario 1: View cached events when offline
+Scenario 1: Show cached data when there’s no internet connection.
-- Given I am offline
+- Given the user has no internet connection
-- When I visit the events page
+- When the user visits the events page
-- Then I should see the events that were last cached
+- Then the user should see cached events

-Scenario 2: Show error for search setting changes when offline
+Scenario 2: Show error when user changes search settings (city, number of events)
-- Given I am offline
+- Given has no internet connection
-- When I change the search settings
+- When the user changes the search settings
-- Then I should see an error message
+- Then user should see an error message

 **Feature 5: Add an App Shortcut to the Home Screen:** As a user, I would like to be able to add the app shortcut to my home screen so that I can open the app faster.

-Scenario 1: Add app shortcut to home screen
+Scenario 1: Add an App Shortcut to the Home Screen
-- Given I am on the homepage of the app
+- Given the application is diplaying all features
-- When I choose to add the app to the home screen
+- When the user selects to add the application to the Home Screen
-- Then a shortcut of the app should be added to my device's home screen
+- A shortcut to the app should be added to the user's Home Screen

 **Feature 6: Display Charts Visualizing Event Details:** As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.

-Scenario 1: Display a chart of events by city
+Scenario 1: Display Charts Visualizing Event Details
-- Given I am on the events page
+- Given the app is opened
-- When I look at the events visualization section
+- When the events are rendered
-- Then I should see a chart showing the number of upcoming events in each city
+- Then charts are rendered showing the number of events per city

 ### Technical Mandates